Police request funds for AR-15s in North Dakota city schools

 - Woman tells police she's a 'clean, thoroughbred, white girl'

-The Bismarck officers currently carry handguns, which police say won’t help when they need to shoot from a distance.
+The Bismarck officers currently carry handguns, which Stugelmeyer said won’t help if they need to shoot from a distance.

+“I fully believe that we have some solid preventative measures in place, and generally our schools are safe,” he said.
+“But we have to do everything we can to be prepared for something if it did happen.”

+“I think we have to take any kind of threat to our kids seriously,” said district Interim Supt.
+Jim Haussler.
+“I don’t think (the police department’s) request would’ve been made without them believing that (the rifles) will provide them with the tools necessary.”

-If approved, Bismarck police will receive the funds in January.
+The 2019 city budget has not yet been finalized.
+If the request is approved, Bismarck police will receive the funds in January.

 Information from: Bismarck Tribune, http://www.bismarcktribune.com